 Legendary in outdoor circles, the Super Thermo from Norwegian firm Brynje is a baselayer made from a polypropylene mesh.

-In use the mesh is particularly soft against the skin and picks up a lot of perspiration but doesn’t absorb it – making for an exceptionally quick drying layer.
+In use, the mesh is soft against the skin and picks up a lot of perspiration but doesn’t absorb it, making for an exceptionally quick drying layer.

-We love the sleeveless option but these are indeed available in a variety of different sleeved options as well as women’s specific versions.
+We love the sleeveless option but these are available in a variety of different sleeved options as well as women’s-specific versions.

 Despite not being cycling-specific, the baselayer is very long and tucks down into bib shorts with ease.
-We found no unexpected surprises with the sizing, though they’re so stretchy that you’d be hard pushed to go far wrong.
+We found no unexpected surprises with the sizing, but they’re so stretchy you’d be hard pushed to go far wrong.